Transportation Economic Trends

 Employment in Transportation:

 Employment in transportation and related industries and employment in transportation occupations are two ways to measure the Nation’s transportation workforce.
 This page highlights employment in transportation and related industries.

-- A total of 14.5 million persons (9.7 percent of the U.S. labor force) worked in the transportation and warehousing sector and related industries (e.g., automotive manufacturing) in 2018—up 2.6 percent from 2017.
+- A total of 14.2 million persons (10.0 percent of the U.S. labor force) worked in the transportation and warehousing sector and related industries (e.g., automotive manufacturing) in 2020—down 4.1 percent from 2019.

-- Employment in the transportation and warehousing sector grew 4.3 percent in 2018 while employment in transportation-related industries grew slower at 1.5 percent.
+- Employment in the transportation and warehousing sector fell 1.9 percent in 2020 while employment in transportation-related industries decreased faster at 5.5 percent.

-- Roughly one-quarter of all transportation workers are over the age of 55— slightly more than the percent employed in all industries.
-Nearly half (41.0 percent) of workers in transit are over the age of 55.
+- Roughly one-quarter of all transportation workers in 2020 are over the age of 55— slightly more than the percent employed in all industries.
+Nearly half (42.2 percent) of workers in transit are over the age of 55.